dummy desktop Image

 What To Do When The Air Quality Is Unhealthy

 Climate change is fueling an increase in air pollution.
-Wildfire smoke shrouded cities across the Midwest and east coast—making the air quality worse than ever.
+This summer, wildfire smoke is expected to shroud cities across the country—worsening the air quality.

 “Air pollution in Detroit usually comes from vehicle emissions and industrial facilities,” says Ikenna Okereke, M.D., a thoracic surgeon at Henry Ford Health.
-“This increase in wildfires has dramatically worsened the air quality.
+“But an increase in wildfires is dramatically worsening the air quality.
 Unfortunately, climate change will cause wildfires to become more frequent and unhealthy air may become habitual unless we work at the federal level to combat this.”

 The Environmental Protection Agency (EPA) measures air quality on a scale from 0 to 500.
 The higher the number, the worse the air pollution.
-At its worst, the air quality in Detroit shot up to 230:
+Last summer, the air quality in Detroit shot up to 230 due to wildfire smoke:

 • 0 to 50 is good air quality